 Former Radio Announcer (see old photo and aircheck below)

-Rick also does a weekly oldies program on WFNU-LP, called Hits and Histroy, which plays hits from the 1960's, 70's & 80's.
-The program is on the air at midnight Friday and Saturday nights and Live on Monday mormings starting at 8:30 am.
-The program cna also be heard streaming on WFNU-LP's web site: WFNU.org WFNU-LP is an FCC licensed low power community FM station in St. Paul broadcasting at 94.1 FM and covers 7+ miles from the intercetion of University Ave and Dale Street.
+Rick also does a oldies program on WFNU-LP, called Hits and Histroy, which plays hits from the 1960's, 70's & 80's.
+The program is on the air at midnight every night and is on Monday mormings starting at 8:00 am.
+The program can also be heard streaming on WFNU-LP's web site: WFNU.org WFNU-LP is an FCC licensed low power community FM station in St. Paul.
+WFNU broadcasts at 94.1 FM and covers 7+ miles from the intercetion of University Ave and Dale Street.
 You can also listen at the link below.

 Growing up in St. Paul, his first love was radio broadcasting.
 With neighborhood friends, he operated a pirate FM radio station during his high school years.
 He attended electronic engineering and radio broadcasting courses at Brown Institute (later know as BrownCollege) in Minneapolis.
 After completing his course work at Brown Institute, he was hired at a Minneapolis radio station, KTCR-FM, in 1972 as a part-time DJ for this country music station.
 KTCR Program Director and long time Twin Cities broadcaster, Jerry Cunning, hired Rick for his 1st Twin Cities commercial announcing job.
 After a brief stay in Lynchburg, Virginia doing the morning shift at WWOD-AM, he returned to KTCR-FM in 1973 He went by the air name of Rick Mason and worked the 6 PM to Midnight shift.
 After leaving his full-time position at KTCR-FM in 1975, he was re-hired for part-time shift on week day evenings, including a 6 hour Sunday night shift.
 Rick also worked at WLCX in La Crosse Wisconsin after leaving KTCR-FM